Marie of Artois

-Marie of Artois (French: Marie d'Artois, Dutch: Maria van Artesië.)
-Born in 1291, was the Margravine consort of Namur in 1310-1330 by marriage to John I, Marquis of Namur.
-She was the regent of Namur during the minority of her son William I in 1337-1340.
+Marie of Artois (1291-1365) was the margravine of Namur in 1310-1330 by marriage to John I. She was the regent of Namur during the minority of her son William I in 1337-1340.

-She became the Lady of Méraude (Merode) when she purchased it from John the Blind, King of Bohemia, in 1342, until she left it to her son William I in 1353.
+She became the lady of Méraude (Merode) when she purchased it from King John of Bohemia in 1342, until she left it to her son William I in 1353.

 Life

 She was the fourth daughter of Philip of Artois and Blanche of Brittany.

-Marie married John I, Marquis of Namur, son of Guy of Dampierre, Count of Flanders and Marquis of Namur, and his second wife Isabelle of Luxembourg.

-They were married by contract in Paris on 6 March 1310, confirmed in Poissy, January 1313.
-John granted her as dower the castle of Wijnendale in Flanders, ratified by the Count of Flanders (John's half-brother, Robert III) in 1313.
+Marie married Marquis John I of Namur.
+They were married by contract in Paris on 6 March 1310, confirmed in Poissy in January 1313.
+John granted her as dower the castle of Wijnendale in Flanders, ratified by John's half-brother Count Robert III of Flanders in 1313.

 She became a widow in 1330.

-In 1337, her youngest fifth son became Marquis.
-Since he was fifteen and a minor, she became Regent of Namur until her reached his majority.
+In 1337, her youngest fifth son became marquis.
+Since he was fifteen and a minor, she became regent of Namur until her reached his majority.